browsh-org/browsh/README.md

 #Texttop
-A fully interactive X linux desktop rendered to ASCII and streamed over SSH
+**A fully interactive X Linux desktop rendered to ASCII and streamed over SSH**

-or Firefox in your terminal
+or Firefox in your terminal 😲

 [gif here]